-A statistical summary of preconstruction monitoring results will be reported to HDOH-CWB within 45 days of completion of preconstruction monitoring and analysis and prior to the commencement date of the proposed construction activities.
+A statistical summary of preconstruction monitoring results will be reported to HDOT within 14 days of completion of preconstruction monitoring and analysis and prior to the commencement date of the proposed construction activities.
 The data will be used to set decision rule limits appropriate for the project.
-The construction contractor or its assigned representative will fax or mail the summary to HDOH-CWB.
+The monitoring entitiy or its assigned representative will fax or e-mail the summary to HDOT.

-Draft results of during-construction monitoring data for field measurements and turbidity will be sent via facsimile or email (as a pdf) by the construction contractor's selected monitoring laboratory to HDOH-CWB within 24 hours or the first business day following sampling or analysis.
+Draft results of during-construction monitoring data for field measurements and turbidity will be sent via facsimile or email (as a pdf) by the monitoring entity selected monitoring laboratory to HDOT within 24 hours or the first business day following sampling or analysis.
 Result for total suspended solids will be sent upon analysis, usually within eight days of sampling or on the next business day if the deadline falls on a weekend.
+Oil & grease result may take up to 28 days but generally are available in 10 business days.

 A final report and water quality assessment by the monitoring entity will be required upon completion of the water quality monitoring program.
-This report will be submitted by construction contractor or its selected monitoring laboratory to HDOH-CWB within 60 days following completion of post construction water quality monitoring and analysis.
+This report will be submitted by construction contractor or its selected monitoring laboratory to HDOT within 60 days following completion of post construction water quality monitoring and analysis.
 The final report will identify the methods and procedures for analytical measurements and include all data collected as well as statistical summaries of results by station and activity phase (preconstruction, during construction, and post construction).
 This report will also assess whether water quality was impacted by the construction activity.
 Upon completion of the monitoring program, the contract laboratory will retain the original data and field notebook for a minimum of five years.